 I’m glad you asked.
-Word-of-mouth marketing is the wind under your sails – the gas in your tank.
+For realtors, word-of-mouth marketing is the wind under your sails – the gas in your tank.
 This strategy of outreach occurs when a brand leverages its customer base by encouraging them to tell their family, friends or others about positive experiences with your services.

 The Comprehensive Housing Market Analysis reports that 39% of sellers who used a real estate agent found their agents through a referral by friends or family.
 So, whether you’re selling condos to retired couples or parking lots to entertainment services, your customer base is your biggest asset – and a free marketing campaign!

 If you don’t know if you’re maximizing the opportunity to expand your client base, keep reading for 5 easy-to-implement, low-cost and creative ways to drive awareness to your brand.
 Here are our insider tips for maximizing and applying the power of your client base to expand your real estate business:

 Nothing will steer you wrong like unhappy customers or angry clients.
 Remove hidden costs, misinformation, and surprises.
 The best (and easiest) practice to make sure that your clients are satisfied and happy is when they know what to expect.
 If you don’t know how long the research process for permits and code regulations will be, then it’s not safe to assume when you will be able to start working and building.

 Research for permits might take a few days, or it could end up taking three weeks.
 And if your client expects a quick turnaround, these delays will hurt both your project timeline and the client’s trust.
 Websites like PermitDocs will help you cut down research time and margin of error during the searching process so you can deliver results to your clients quickly (and confidently).
 Don’t set your client’s expectations farther than they should be, because they’ll only get let down and leave a sour taste in their mouth that won’t go away by the next time their friend asks about realtor recommendations.